prettycode/typescript-console-app/README.md

 1. No package may be older than the latest minor and patch version. (❌ `npm update --save` but with with _major_ versions; have to do `npm install XYZ@latest --save[-dev]` for each package as a workaround)
 2. No packages may have known security vulnerabilities of _any_ severity.
-3. No npm script may rely on npm packages installed globally. (`npx only`?)
+3. No npm script may rely on npm packages installed globally.
 4. No files may have any formatting-style violations.
 5. No code may have any coding guideline violations.
 6. No unit tests may be failing.